Penguins vs. Predators Prediction & Picks - November 28

 Penguins Splits and Trends

-- The Penguins are 1-0-1 in overtime games on their way to a 10-10 overall record.
+- The Penguins have a record of 10-10 this season and are 1-0-1 in overtime games.

-- Pittsburgh is 2-3-0 (four points) in its five games decided by one goal.
+- Pittsburgh has earned four points (2-3-0) in its five games decided by one goal.

-- In the one game this season the Penguins scored only one goal, they lost.
+- This season the Penguins recorded just one goal in one game and they lost that matchup.

-- Pittsburgh finished 1-6-0 in the seven games this season when it scored two goals (registering two points).
+- Pittsburgh has two points (1-6-0) in seven games this season when it has scored a pair of goals.

-- The Penguins have scored three or more goals 11 times, and are 9-2-0 in those games (to record 18 points).
+- The Penguins have earned 18 points in their 11 games with at least three goals scored.

-- In the one game when Pittsburgh has recorded a lone power-play goal, it won (two points).
+- Pittsburgh has scored a lone power-play goal in one game this season and won.

 - The Penguins' opponents have had more shots in eight games.
 The Penguins went 4-4-0 in those matchups (eight points).